-It’s illegal to drive blindfolded in Alabama.
+It’s illegal to drive blindfolded in the city of Alabama.
 But the law doesn’t stop there; it also says that drivers aren’t allowed to drive a car if they can’t see what’s in front or on the side of it.

 Take a look at a state-by-state breakdown of weird traffic laws on this website.

-Despite the legal drinking age being 21 in America, there is a strange loophole: students at a culinary school in Illinois can consume wine while under age if they spit it out.
+Despite the legal drinking age being 21 in four states in America, there is a strange loophole: students at a culinary school in Illinois can consume wine while under age if they spit it out.

 It was argued that culinary students should know their wine well and that this would be an important factor in receiving a valuable education.
 So, the state passed the Sip and Spit law, allowing culinary students to taste the wine as long as they spit it out afterwards, so that they are able to understand this crucial area of their education.